 From the beginning, Ron set a high standard of quality for his products and asked key questions to form his business plan.

-The business grew from Ron making juices in his kitchen with a $40 juice to a commercially licensed kitchen where he could produce his juices for local farmers’ markets.
+The business grew from Ron making juices in his kitchen with a $40 juicer to a commercially licensed kitchen where he could produce his juices for local farmers’ markets.
 This experience helped him determine his target market while spreading the word about his new venture.

 “At the time, I didn’t know what to expect.
 I just did!” says Ron.
 “I formed a solid foundation, and every week, I acquired about ten new clients.”